napari/napari/docs/tutorials/fundamentals/viewer.md

 ```

 Note that we've also also named each of the layers using the `name` keyword
+argument in {meth}`add_image<napari.components.viewer_model.ViewerModel.add_image>`,
-argument in `add_image`, and that name has appeared as a string in the layer
+and that name has appeared as a string in the layer
 widget.
 The layer name is coerced into being unique so that it can be used to
 index into the `LayerList`.

 You can select layers, causing them to become outlined, by clicking on their
 layer widget.
 Multiple layers can be simultaneously selected using either
-`shift` or `command` click to select either all the layers in between clicked-on
+`shift` to select all the layers in between two clicked-on layers or
-layers or just the clicked-on layers respectively.
+`command` click to select individual clicked-on layers.

 You can rearrange the order of the layers by dragging them, including dragging
 multiple layers at the same time.

-The `Viewer` object also contains our `LayerList` object that allows you to
+The {class}`Viewer<napari.Viewer>` object also contains our {class}`LayerList` object that allows you to
-access the data of all the layers by
+access the data of all the layers with:

 ```{code-cell} python
 viewer.layers